iamkahvi/iamkahvi.github.io/_posts/2017-12-12-Age of Ambition.md

 >I’d rather cry in a BMW than smile on a bicycle.

->the more violent the body contact of the sports you watch, the lower the class.
+>**the more violent the body contact of the sports you watch, the lower the class.**

->Cheung Yan,

 >the quantity of money passing through Macau would exceed that of Las Vegas six times over.